Presentation Feedback Form - How to leverage feedback in your pitch!

 But first, take one step back; try assessing other people’s pitches.

 Thankfully youtube is full of examples of pitches at all levels.
-Watch a handful of startup pitches, product launches, podcast intros, and webinars and assess the speaker with the assessment.
+Watch a handful of startup pitches, product launches, podcast intros, and webinars and assess the speaker with the presentation feedback form.

 Here are three to start with